How to Collect Rent Online Amidst Social Distancing

 Host the information

 Pull all pertinent written, recorded, SOPs, FAQs, and documentation together to create a well-organized, easy-to-access training database for your staff.
-Your database should easily guide managers through your payments solution at the program level.
+Your database should easily guide managers through your payment solution at the program level.

 Share the information